brianmcoates/meehan-md/src/pages/blog/2020-06-25-acute-treatment-of-viral-illness-the-“acd-hammer”.md

   Vitamins A, C, and D are the keys to supporting and strengthening your immune system against microbial pathogens.

-  Dr. Meehan’s protocol for viral Illnesses: colds, flu, and coronaviruses is intended for the acute treatment of any upper respiratory viral infection.
+  Dr. Meehan’s protocol for viral Illnesses: colds, flu, and corona viruses is intended for the acute treatment of any upper respiratory viral infection.
 At the first signs of symptoms, “hammer” the virus with at least 3 days of megadoses of the immune supporting vitamins A, C, and D. If you weren’t already supplementing according to the "Prevention Protocol" (link below), begin it immediately.
 featuredpost: true
 tags:
+  - prevention
+  - corona
+  - corona virus
+  - covid
+  - covid19
+  - covid-19
+  - virus
+  - viral illness
+  - flu
+  - influenza
+  - common cold
+  - immune system
+  - SARS CoV-2
+  - vitamin C
+  - vitamin D
+  - vitamin A
+  - glutathione
+  - supplements
+  - hammer
+  - liposomal
+  - microbial pathogens
+  - strengthen immune system
-  - "1"
+  - support immune system
 ---
 <!--StartFragment-->